Autumn Leaves / 紅葉

 History of Autumn Leaves and Foliage Viewing

-The history of leaf peeping is long, and many phrases describing autumn leaves appear in Japan's oldest existing poetry collection, Man`yoshu (The Collection of Myriad Leaves), said to have been compiled in the late 8th century.
-At that time, autumn leaf viewing was popular among aristocrats appreciating the leaves in order to compose poems, and it was not until the Edo period (1603-1868) that it became a popular pastime for the general public.
-When the 8th shogun of the Edo shogunate, Tokugawa Yoshimune (1716-1745) transplanted many cherry trees to Mt.
-Asuka to create a cherry blossom viewing spot, he also planted a large number of maple trees so autumn might be enjoyed as well.
-It is thought that people began to enjoy viewing autumn leaves from this time, just as they do today.
+The history of going on a tour of autumn leaves is long, and many phrases describing leaves appear in the"Man'yōshū" [Collection of a Myriad Leaves], the oldest existing poetry collection in Japan said to have been compiled in the late 8th century.
+In the late 8th century, autumn leaf viewing was popular among the aristocrats, appreciating the leaves to compose poems, and in the Edo Period (1603-1868) became a popular pastime for the public.
+Tokugawa Yoshimune (1716-1745), the 8th shogun of the Edo shogunate, transplanted many cherry trees to Mt.
+Asuka to create a cherry blossom viewing spot, and many maple trees were also planted to create an autumn leaf viewing spot.
+It is thought that people started to enjoy viewing autumn leaves from this time, just as we do today.

-There are endless ways to enjoy the autumn foliage, such as while hiking, soaking in hot springs, enjoying the contrast between the foliage and buildings such as castles and temples, and viewing the changing leaves from a vehicle.
-If you come to Japan during the autumn foliage season, be sure to enjoy viewing the changing leaves.
+Some of the ways to enjoy the autumn foliage are hiking, soaking in onsen [hot springs], enjoying the contrast between the foliage and castles and temples, and viewing the leaves changing their colors from a vehicle.
+Enjoy these spectacular views when visiting the autumn foliage season in Japan.

-Recommended Autumn Foliage Viewing Spots in the Chubu Region
+Recommended Autumn Foliage Viewing Spots in Chubu Region, Japan

 Aichi